Suraj520/data-science/README.md

 The repository contains hands-on implementation of various key branches of data-science.

-> The repository also shows my progress during the sabbatical from Dec.
-2021 - Present*(16 months*).
-For more details, Refer the commit history.
+> Refer the commit history for detailed timeline of commits at <a href="https://github.com/Suraj520/data-science/commits/main"> link </a>.

 ## Table of Contents